US lottery winner takes home billion dollar jackpot

-A single ticket bought in a Chicago suburb beat the odds and won a USD$1.337 billion (NZD$2.157 billion) Mega Millions jackpot.
+A single ticket bought in a Chicago suburb beat the odds and won a US$1.34 billion ($2.16 billion) Mega Millions jackpot.

 According to megamillions.com, there was one jackpot-winning ticket in the draw Friday night, and it was bought at a Speedway gas station and convenience store in Des Plaines.